heptarch/heptarch.github.io/drafts/tarkovsky.md

 II.
 THE LOCKED ROOM
 </p>

-After two aimless weeks in Via di San Niccolò, it seemed as if
+After two aimless weeks in Via di San Niccolò, it felt as if the curtains of the ark were parting to reveal a glimpse of the sacred book.

 <figure>
     <div style="text-align:center"><img src